GarmanGroup/RABDAM/README.md

 - `-h` / `--help`
 - `--dependencies`

-The `-h` flag (`python rabdam.py -h`) displays a help message in the terminal / command prompt listing the different command line flags that can / must be specified when running RABDAM.

-The `--dependencies` flag (`python rabdam.py --dependencies`), directs the program to test whether the system it is being run on has the necessary Python packages / programs installed for RABDAM to run to completion.
+The `-h` flag displays a help message in the terminal / command prompt listing the different command line flags that can / must be specified when running RABDAM.
+The `--dependencies` flag directs the program to test whether the system it is being run on has the necessary Python packages / programs installed for RABDAM to run to completion.

 ___

 #### Writing the RABDAM input file
+See example_input.txt for the basic structuring.

 ___

 ## An example RABDAM run